MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0001.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-> [!NOTE]
+## Remarks

-> This rule validates tables independently of their Accessibility or ObsoleteState, because tables are always used when synchronizing the schema defined in the extension to the database.
+This rule validates tables independently of their Accessibility or ObsoleteState, because tables are always used when synchronizing the schema defined in the extension to the database.

+This rule validates table extensions independently of the ObsoleteState of their target tables.
+Table extensions extending a table which is marked with obsolete state Removed must be preserved, since they are still contributing to the database schema defined by the extension.

+## How to fix this diagnostic?

+Revert the changes done by adding back the tables and table extensions that have been removed.

 ## See Also